dmbarbour/glas/docs/GlasNamespaces.md

 We can leverage overrides in this role, manually composing definitions from various components.
 But it might prove more convenient to have language support for composing definitions from multiple components.
 Perhaps this could build upon *Load as a Process*, threading channels or possibly staged namespace-layer algebraic effects.

-### Abstraction of Call Graphs
+### Algebraic Effects and Abstraction of Call Graphs

-For first-order procedural programming, we can hard-code names in the call-graph between functions.
+For first-order procedural programming, we hard-code names in the call-graph between functions.
 Our abstract assembly would contain structures like `(%call Name ArgExpr)`.
 Despite being 'hard coded', the namespace translations make this elastic, rewriting names within the assembly.
 We can support hierarchical components, overrides, and shadowing, and even limited abstraction by intentionally leaving names for override.

-However, encoding many small variations on a large call graph is very expensive in terms of memory overhead and rework by a late-stage compiler.
-To solve this, it's best to support some abstraction of calls in the program layer.
-It is not difficult to also support `(%call CallableExpr ArgExpr)`.
-Although my vision for glas systems eschews first-class functions (due to awkward interaction with live coding, orthogonal persistence, remote procedure calls, etc.), we could easily restrict this with static parameters, or use a special variation of 'call' for algebraic effects.
+However, encoding many small variations on a large call graph at the namespace level is very expensive in terms of memory overhead and rework by an optimizer.
+To solve this, we should support abstraction of calls at the program layer.
+For example, we could support algebraic effects where a program introduces an effects handler that may be invoked from a subprogram.
+With careful design, this effects handler may still be 'static' for inline optimizations and partial evaluation, similar to namespace overrides.

-Use of *Localizations* from abstract assembly can let us safely convert data to an open set of names.
-Instead of calling names directly or building abstract callables from a closed set, we might favor indirect calls through a localization.
-Intriguingly, we could also build a namespace within a method, and bind a localization to a component like `ext.*` within that namespace.
+By leveraging *Localizations* (from [abstract assembly](AbstractAssembly.md)), we can also interpret data to names in the host namespace without loss of namespace layer locality or security properties.
+It is feasible to leverage layers of localizations to model overlays on the call graph, where most names can be overridden in a given call context.